leochilds/learnyounode-walkthrough/7. HTTP Client/walkthrough.md

 $ node program.js url
 ```

 You can see the response to your request printed out in the command line.
-This will provide the either a specifi response set to handle these requests or it will send you the html, or the HyperText Markup Language, which is exactly what HTTP is supposed to do.
+If the url points to an html document, you will get each line of the document printed out in the console.

 # Recap